C-130H Air Force Reserve crew flies over Colorado Rocky Mountains

-Tech.
-Sgt.
-Justin Norton (left), 302d Airlift Wing public affairs, Senior Airman Morgan Swanson (middle) and Senior Airman Kraig Scott (right), 731st Airlift Squadron loadmasters, sit at the edge of a C-130H Hercules aircraft cargo bay over the Colorado Rocky Mountains June 3, 2025.
-Crews regularly fly training missions to maintain proficiency and ensure readiness.
-(U.S. Air Force photo by Tech.
+A 302d Airlift Wing crew flew a C-130H Hercules aircraft over the Colorado Rocky Mountains June 3, 2025.
+Crews routinely conduct training flights to maintain proficiency and overall readiness.
+(U.S. Air Force video by Tech.
 Sgt.
 Justin Norton)

 |Date Taken: